PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 Tracking Custom Dimension
 `````````````````````````
+.. todo:: Maybe add section about using tag template from Tag Manager.

 If you want to set custom dimension to use it in tracking functions use ``setCustomDimension`` function::

     _paq.push(["setCustomDimension", customDimensionID, customDimensionValue]);